ContainerCraft/Konductor/docs/developer_guide/README.md

 # Konductor Developer Guide: Building a Scalable and Maintainable Pulumi Python Project

 Welcome to the **Konductor Developer Guide**!
-This comprehensive documentation is designed to help you understand the architecture, design decisions, and best practices for contributing to the Konductor Infrastructure as Code (IaC) platform.
-Whether you're a junior developer new to IaC or a seasoned engineer, this guide provides the essential knowledge to develop scalable, maintainable, and efficient code in the Konductor project.
+This documentation is here to assist you in understanding the architecture, design decisions, and best practices for contributing to the Konductor Infrastructure as Code (IaC) platform using Pulumi with Python.
+Whether you're new to IaC or a seasoned developer, this guide equips you with the knowledge to develop scalable, maintainable, and efficient code within the Konductor project.

 ---